scipopt/gcg/doc/resources/installation/easy-install.md

     make
     make install  # install scip executable, library and headers

 And you're done!
-To test your installation, you can run a quick check on some instances:
+To test your installation, you can run a quick check (from within the build directory) on some instances:

-    make check
+    make gcg_check

 Arguments to be added to `cmake ..` if needed can be found under @ref cmake-args.